Hiking Juan Diego Creek El Yunque Rainforest, Puerto Rico

 Juan Diego Creek

 Juan Diego creek is a short, easy hike, less than 10 minutes walk from the trail head to the natural pool and waterfalls at the end of the trail.
+This is a super easy walk for a refreshing dip in the cool water after a more challenging (and longer) hikes in the park.

 Juan Diego Creek trail head at El Yunque Rainforest, Puerto Rico